EASYNETY/1ta/docs/features/classes/Enrollment.md

     if (!user) {
       toast({
         title: "Authentication Required",
-        description: "Please sign in to enroll in this class",
+        description: "Please sign in to enrol in this class",
         variant: "destructive",
       });
       return;